-Water erosion affects productivity and can raise consumer and other public concerns Environmental issues in this area are generally similar to other environmental issues in the way they will affect the industry.
+Responses to water erosion may include increased regulation of the industry Environmental issues in this area are generally similar to other environmental issues in the way they will affect the industry.
 This will be by direct effects on the productivity of industry resources and associated input costs, and by the response of consumers and the community through imposition of formal restraints on industry practice and marketing regulation (including meeting access requirements), and informal effects through market acceptance of products.
 As most consumers live in urban communities, and urban communities are a dominant electoral force, their perceptions of the livestock industry will have major effects in this area.